Dulyana-Silva/student-performance-dashboard/README.md

 - It works seamlessly with pandas DataFrames and makes complex visualizations like heatmaps and box plots easy to generate and interpret.

-## Here are impactful angles to pursue
+## Here's the angles we're goning to pursue

 🔎 Correlation & Relationship Analysis:
 - Does study time have a strong positive impact on exam score?